Creating an account is free, takes ~15 seconds, and we'll never share your email.

 But, if price is a big factor then you might look at a organic wool topper or organic wool fleece.
 This is a lot less money and still gives you great pressure relief and extra comfort and durability.
 It feels amazing!!
 Who ever heard a sheep going bald unless they had a hair cut ;) Better example would be "mummy's hair last forever."

-I know it is confusing but if you could request samples from Savvy Rest or visit a local Savvy Rest dealer where you could actually experience one in person would be ideal.
+I know it is confusing but if you could request samples from us where you could actually experience one in person at no risk with our 100% money back guarantee.

 1